Religion in Venezuela: Protestantism

 In Venezuela, the increase in numbers began at the end of the 19th century after a series of religious openings.
 Prior to 1830, English-speaking Quakers were present in the capital city.
 So that, Protestantism has gradually become the second largest Christian community in the country after Catholicism.
-In this sense, according to the Evangelical Council of Venezuela, 20% of the population of Venezuela is evangelical protestant.
+In this sense, according to the Evangelical Council of Venezuela, 20% of the population of Venezuela is evangelical Protestant.
 This is the result of several missionary efforts done across the country with foreign and national believers.
-One of the first protestant churches built in Caracas was the Lutheran Church serving especially to the German speaking community living in Caracas.
+One of the first Protestant churches built in Caracas was the Lutheran Church serving especially to the German speaking community living in Caracas.
 Then, the first denomination established to new believers in the nation was the Presbyterianism.
-"El Redentor" Presbyterian Evangelical Church is named as the oldest congregation of Caracas dating back to 1898, which merged from a earlier methodist effort since 1878.
+"El Redentor" Presbyterian Evangelical Church is named as the oldest congregation of Caracas dating back to 1898, which merged from an earlier Methodist effort since 1878.
 The evangelicals have had a big motivation for establishing schooling with Christian belief emphasis, just like the Christiansen Academy, in Rubio, Venezuela; as well as Colegio Americano de Caracas (Presbyterian).

-The spread of evangelical proselytizing was be organized into different regions by diverse pioneer works:
+The spread of evangelical proselytizing was organized into different regions by diverse pioneer works:

 The Christian-Evangelical Churches of Venezuela, today, are mainly segmented into six major branches: